Skip to content

 Mazda MX-30 in beige, driving shot

 If you're after a nearly new car on a tight budget, you might assume EVs are out of your range thanks to their pricey batteries.
 However, you can snag a bargain if you know what models to look for.
 Alongside the likes of the electric Fiat 500 and Volkswagen Up, the Mazda MX-30 is astonishingly affordable on the nearly new market.
-This is mainly because its modest 124-mile range means it works best as a second car for urban driving, limiting its appeal but, conversely means it can be charged fairly quickly, even from a regular 7kW wallbox charger.
+This is mainly because its modest 124-mile range means it works best as a second car for urban driving, limiting its appeal.
+On the other hand, it can be charged fairly quickly, even from a regular 7kW wallbox charger.

 See used Mazda MX-30 cars or read our Mazda MX-30 review